 The best option is Garuda which has connections through Timika and Jayapura to all over Indonesia.

 Pelni Ship stops by Nabire twice a week, normally on Thursday and Sunday (this can change) on the route Soring (Raja Ampat) – Manokwari – Nabire – Serui – Jayapura, before the ship turn around and travel the same route back.

-There´s currently a huge project going on in Papua.
+There´s currently a massive project going on in Papua.

 The construction of the Trans-Papua Highway a 4,325km/2688mile long road from Sorong (Raja Ampat) all the way to Merauke in far south-east Papua Province on the border with Papua New Guinea.